-The bed can be on top of a low profile platform, it can be positioned against a wall, etc., but no matter what precautions you take, you’re still going to worry when your child’s safety is concerned.
+The bed can be on top of a low-profile platform, against a wall, etc. No matter what precautions you take, you’re still going to worry when your child’s safety is concerned.

 Fortunately, there are two more safety measures that can completely put your mind at ease.

 Let’s examine each one and figure out which is right for you – and your child.

 Option 1 – Bed Bumpers

 If you’re afraid that your child might roll out of bed – or if they already have – then it’s perfectly normal to consider safety options.